Mike's high-school graduation home button. years

 Smokestack near Harrisburg, PA

-Selfie, Smithsonian daguerreotype exhibit
+Smithsonian daguerreotype exhibit

-Selfie, Smithsonian daguerreotype exhibit
+Smithsonian daguerreotype exhibit

 The transformation scene

 During this East Coast swing we saw one of the last authorized American screenings of Vertigo at the Biograph Theatre in DC.
 I'd never seen it projected and it fascinated me as much as it had in my early television viewing.
 After the run it was pulled from circulation until after Hitchcock's death and managed to become more critically significant with each passing year.
-Film literature began to speak of it as a masterpiece, and the reappraisals were based on memories like mine—of a dream I could not forget.
+Film literature began to speak of it as a masterpiece, and the reappraisals were based on memories like mine: a dream I could not forget.

 Tri-X sunset

-Tri-X sunset, Outer Banks
+Outer Banks story

 Dog